Kinangop, Kenya · Founded on a Promise · Est. 2026

 • Scholarship endowment fund

-• Alumni network development
+• Alumni network & income generation

 Founding Partner Tiers